toddwseattle/NUwebbootcamp0/step-by-step.md

 When you run this step, you will need to click tab or click the mouse just above the button to see the edit box.

 ## Step 2 to 3: ngFor
-We now want to display our artists in a bulleted format.
+We now want to display our Github ID's in a bulleted format.
 This introduces us to the structural template directive in angular, `ngFor`.

 open `app.component.html`.